davidgasquez/handbook/content/concepts.md

 It's fundamentally different from the concepts of resiliency (ability to recover from failure) and robustness (ability to resist failure).

 Antifragility is beyond resilience or robustness.
 The resilient resists shocks and stays the same.
 The antifragile gets better.

+Evolution is antifragile.
+In a stable system, animals won't evolve.
+In a volatile system, they will.
+[Just that a little bit of disorder is good](https://astralcodexten.substack.com/p/book-review-antifragile).
+Evolution is a system that allows volatility rather than unwisely trying to buffer against it.
+Being exposed to evolution sucks - animals very often die.
+Perhaps it would be much kinder if somebody gave unfit animals some Animal Chow to prevent them from starving.
+But such kindness would prevent natural selection, and gradually weaken the species (or, more technically, the species' suitability to its niche) until eventual cataclysm.

 ### [Pareto Principle](http://billyshall.com/blog/paretos-principle)